 The (Potential) Downsides of Cannabis Tinctures

-Despite their efficacy, cannabis tinctures do have some practical drawbacks.
+Despite their efficacy, medical marijuana tinctures do have some practical drawbacks.
 They have a slow onset time—especially if a patient doesn’t know to hold the tincture under their tongue before fully ingesting.
 Forgo this sublingual absorption, and the tincture’s cannabinoids will be subject to a much slower liver breakdown via what’s called the first-pass effect.
 For this reason, patients with acute anxiety or pain may feel their best with quicker delivery methods, like the vape pen.

 Children may need some coaxing to take tinctures also, because of the sometimes-harsh, earthy taste a tincture can have.